 My father bought into the Dent Wizard franchise in Memphis, TN in the late 80’s early 90’s.
 I grew up having to fix dents and it was something I hated.
 I wanted to get a college education and the military provided me a way out.
-The U.S. Army paid for my Undergraduate Degree from Crichton College and Masters of Divinity from Liberty University.
+The U.S. Army paid for my Undergraduate Degree from Crichton College and Masters of Divinity.

 Wisdom is supreme--so get wisdom.
 And whatever else you get, get understanding.
 Proverbs 4:7